School Selection

 If there is Education Accommodation information in the application that is incorrect or missing, families should reach out to their child’s school to update their accommodations in the appropriate system.

-It will take up to 48 hours from when the data is updated in the Student Information System to appear in the Enroll system.
+It will take up to 48 hours from when the data is updated, to appear in the Enroll system.

 My child's school does not use letter grades.
 Can I upload their report card?